 We are going in search of these lakes crossing spectacular enclaves by glacial valleys, through the trail PR AS-15.
 Lake of the Valley and those of Saliencia, Biosphere Reserve, are the ones that everyone wants to see.
 For them we ascend to the Alto de la Farrapona (1.708 m.), A point that divides the Asturian region of Somiedo from the Leon of Babia.
 We are ready to face 14 kilometers (round trip).
 You do not have to be an Ironman, but you do need a certain state of form and are accustomed to walking.
 As it is logical, the most recommendable thing is to make the route with good weather and not to try it in winter, unless we are professionals of the mountain.
 With good climatic conditions, the excursion could be said to be of average demand, but the length of it does not make it suitable to go with young children.
 It will take at least six hours to go and return, what you have to take into account to plan the trip.
 The route is well signposted with signs and brands to that effect.
 Although there are some slopes of a certain hardness, the route has rather little unevenness as a whole, some 400 meters.

-We return to the track and continue, down, to the Vega de Cerveiriz.
-Next to the lake of Cerveiriz (57min) the track forks.
-We follow the indication to the "Lago del Valle", on the right, through the fertile plain.
-At the end of it (1h 03min) (1685 m) ascend to a hill, where we find a wooden landmark.
+We return to the track and continue down to Vega de Cerveiriz.
+Next to Lake Cerveiriz (57min) the track forks.
+We follow the indication to the «Lago del Valle», on the right, through the valley.
+At the end of it (1h 03min) (1685 m) we ascend to a hill, where we find a wooden landmark.
 In front of us stretches the Vega de Camayor with soft subalpine pastures.
-Following the right margin of the meadow we reach another hill (1h41min) (1745 m), from where the peaks of Peña Llana, Cebolléu and Picos Albos can be seen.
-On our left we see a sign to the "Lake of the Valley".
-From here we follow the milestones of white and yellow colors down a path that runs down.
-We arrive at a track next to the lake (2h 45min) (1570 m).
+Continuing along the right bank of the valley we reach another hill (1h41min) (1745 m), from where you can see the peaks of Peña Llana, Cebolléu and Picos Albos.
+On our left we see a sign towards the «Lake of the Valley».
+From here we follow the milestones of white and yellow colors along a path that runs down.
+We arrive at a track by the lake (2h 45min) (1570 m).

 We return by the same route to the Alto la Farrapona car park (5h 20min).Text: © Ramón Molleda for desdeasturias.com